alielw/APS-NGS-day1-PM/README.md

 As with Tophat, there are many different mapping parameters you can specify, see [here](http://cole-trapnell-lab.github.io/cufflinks/cufflinks/index.html).
 While it is often suffient to run Cufflinks with default settings, there are a number of parameters that should be considered:

-**–GTF-guide** Tells Cufflinks to use the supplied reference annotation a GFF file to guide RABT assembly.
+**–GTF-guide** Tells Cufflinks to use the supplied reference annotation a GFF/GTF file to guide RABT assembly.
 Reference transcripts will be tiled with faux-reads to provide additional information in assembly.
 Output will include all reference transcripts as well as any novel genes and isoforms that are assembled.

 **–library-type** Library type